HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_47/what_your_body_does.md

 #### sneeze
 verb

-when you sneeze, air and often small drops of liquid suddenly come out of your nose and mouth in away you cannot control:
+when you sneeze, air and often small drops of liquid suddenly come out of your nose and mouth in a way you cannot control:

 ![](./sneeze.png)